April 23, 2021 5 min read

 Eligibility for this subsidy is restricted to people with permanent disability of any one of the following:

 EASE is an initiative by the Housing Development Board (HDB) that provides subsidies for home modifications to make the house more elder-friendly.
-Coverage include:
+Coverage includes:

-The extent of coverage is dependent on the type of flat, with smaller flats having more coverage (up to 95%) and vice versa.
+The extent of coverage is dependent on the type of flat, with smaller flats receiving more subsidies (up to 95%) and vice versa.